-• The locals worry that with the influx of foreign tourists, local culture is being eroded.

-• Although many local people will find work with the Foreign Tour Operator, they will largely be poorly paid seasonal jobs.
-Local residents would prefer a scheme that led to better paid jobs.

-• You worry, however, that if you do not accept the plans that the government will not invest and you would like reassuarance.
+- You worry that lots of tourists will mean that local culture is being lost. - Although many local people will find work with the Foreign Tour Operator, they will largely be poorly paid seasonal jobs.
+You would prefer a scheme that leads to better paid jobs. - However, you worry that if you do not accept the plans that the government will not invest and would like reassuarance.